The search for Nanobubbles by using specular and off-specular Neutron Reflectometry: Summary

 \section{Summary}

-In summary, we have shown that with a combination of specular and off-specular reflectivity as well as grazing incidence small angle neutron scattering it is possible to cover a large range of momentum transfers perpendicular and parallel to the surface which play a role in the formation of nanobubbles.
-Nevertheless, we could not find any evidence on the existence of such nanobubbles even though the well-established technique of solvent exchange was carefully applied.
-From our present study we conclude that the maximum volume fraction of nanobubbles compatible with our data is $\sim$\,2\%.
-This is much lower than claimed in the cited references and thus we urge the need of surface averaging techniques for further investigations of nanobubbles.
+In summary, we have shown that with a combination of specular and off-specular neutron reflectometry as well as grazing incidence small angle neutron scattering it is possible to probe a large range of momentum transfers perpendicular and parallel to the surface which correspond to the length-scales present in previous observations of nanobubbles.
+Nevertheless, we could not find any evidence of a change of nanobubble concentration or depletion layer through the application of the well-established technique of solvent exchange and the use of nitrogen saturated water.
+Clearly the maximum surface coverage of nanobubbles satisfying the presented results is on a percent level if present at all.
+We urge the need of quantitative surface averaging techniques for further investigations of nanobubbles.